 Almost all patients will require chemotherapy postoperatively.
 Patients who had tumour limited to one ovary only (all lymph nodes and omentum are cancer free; no free floating cancer cells in the abdomen) and who had negative tumour markers prior to surgery do not benefit from chemotherapy.
 Their prognosis is so good – it cannot be improved further by any other means.

 Chemotherapy will be given through a drip every 1 or 3 weeks.
-I do not administer chemotherapy myself but I wil refer my patients to a perfectly qualified medical oncologist in your area who I work with and who is experienced in ovarian cancer treatment.
-Chemotherapy typically starts a couple of weeks after discharge from hospital.
+I do not administer chemotherapy myself but I will refer my patients to a perfectly qualified medical oncologist in your area who I work with and who is experienced in ovarian cancer treatment.
+Chemotherapy typically starts two or three weeks after discharge from hospital.

 In some cases where patients are unable to tolerate surgery for medical reasons, chemotherapy needs to be considered as an alternative to surgery.
 In such cases, I will refer you to a medical oncologist who will give you 2 or 3 cycles of neoadjuvant chemotherapy and then we will re-evaluate if the patient is fit for surgery then.
 Ideally, the patient should be tumour-free at least once (either after upfront surgery or after surgery between chemotherapy cycles).